silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

 title: Relations between Records
-summary: Relate models together using the ORM.
+summary: Relate models together using the ORM using has_one, has_many, and many_many.

 # Relations between Records